-Public schools or non-profit private schools of high school grade or under and residential child care institutions are eligible to participate in the School Breakfast Program.
-Participating schools and institutions must serve breakfasts that meet Federal nutrition standards and must provide free and reduced-price breakfasts to eligible children.
+The School Breakfast Program (SBP) is a federally assisted meal program operating in public and non-profit private schools and residential child care institutions.
+Participating schools provide meals that meet Federal nutrition standards and provide free and reduced-price breakfasts to eligible children.

-The School Breakfast Program Mandates, Chapter 346
+School Breakfast Program Fact Sheet

 Schools may charge no more than 30 cents for a reduced-price breakfast.
 Schools set their own prices for breakfasts served to students who pay the full meal price.